Why We're Different From Every Other Weather Site

 Instant Distribution

-The processed warning data is immediately displayed to our website visitors through automatic updates, ensuring everyone sees new tornado warnings within 30 seconds of the National Weather Service issuing them.
+All warning data - new, updated, extended, or cancelled - is immediately displayed to our website visitors through automatic updates, ensuring everyone sees the most current tornado warning information within 30 seconds of the National Weather Service issuing any change.

 Redundancy and Reliability